 In addition to assets, the statement of financial position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
-The District has two items that qualify for reporting in this category, which is related to the pension plan for its employees.
-Details can be found in footnote 3 - F.
+The District does not have any items that qualify for reporting in this category, other than items related to its pension plan, which are discussed later in this report.

 In addition to liabilities, the statement of financial position will sometimes report a separate section for deferred inflows of resources.
 The separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-The District has two items that qualify for reporting in this category, which is related to the pension plan for its employees.
-Details can be found in footnote 3 - F.
+The District does not have any items that qualify for reporting in this category, other than items related to its pension plan, which are discussed later in this report.